adampirog/Cache-simulation/README.md

 # Cache simulation

 ## SoftHashMap
-Implementation based of *WeakHashMap* using Soft References instead of Weak References to achieve Cache-like capabilities to free memory elements
+Implementation based of *WeakHashMap* using Soft References instead of Weak References to achieve Cache-like capabilities to free memory elements in case of heap space shortage.

 ## Cache